quintans/eventsourcing/README.md

 Depending on the rate of events being written in the event store, the poller may not be able to keep up and becomes a bottleneck.
 When this happens we need to create more polling services that don't overlap when polling event.
 Overlapping can be avoided by filtering over metadata.
+What this metadata can be and how it is stored will depend in your business case.
-Events can be stored with with generic labels, that in turn can be used to filter the events.
-Care should be taken so that we don't save contradicting labels in an aggregate.
+As an implementation example, for a very broad spectrum of problem, events can be stored with with generic labels, that in turn can be used to filter the events.
+Each poller would then be sending events into its own event bus topic.

 ### Replay